VladRaFeed/OOKP_lab3/README.md

-# OOKP_lab3
-Repo for OOKP laboratory work 3
+# Repo for lab 3 OOKP2